uk-gov-mirror/ONSdigital.es-GenData/README.md

     DataGen.py -s <survey_file> -r <region_file> -e <enterprise_file> -o <output_file> -id <starting_id>

-All options are optional as the default values are set to point at files within the repo.
+All arguments are optional as the default values are set to point at files within the repo.

-## Options:
+## Arguments:
 ### -s / survey_file
 Path to the file which contains the configuration for the survey you want to generate.
 To make your own, look at the section about file structures below.

 Default: `resources/sampleSurvey.json`

 ### -r / region_file
 Path to the file which contains a comma and line separated list of region codes.
 To make your own, look at the section about file structures below.

 Default: `resources/regionList.csv`

 ### -e / enterprise_file
 Path to the file which contains a comma and line separated list of enterprise names and ids.
 To make your own, look at the section about file structures below.

 Default: `resources/enterpriseList.csv`

 ### -o / output_file
 Path to target output file doesn't have to exist yet as this script will create (and overwrite) it.
 Should be in a .csv extension.

 Default: `resources/out.csv`

 ### -id / starting_id
 The number from which the numbering of respondents should start above (the first id will be 1 higher than the number you provide).
 The value must be a whole number, containing only digits 0-9 and it must not start with a '0'.

 Default: `10000000000`

 ## Requirements